Blade-shape Turbulator CFD Simulation: Heat Transfer Analysis in Fluent

 €185 Original price was: €185.€125Current price is: €125.

-Figure 1: The 3D geometry used for the Blade-shape Turbulator CFD simulation.
+Figure 1: The 3D geometry of the tube with Blade-shape inserts used for the simulation.

-Simulation Process: Modeling the Heat Exchanger with Blade-shape Turbulators in Fluent
+Simulation Process: Modeling the Heat Exchanger in Fluent

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.